Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 In addition, graph neural networks allow for the explicit integration of a given knowledge graph as a second source of information.
 This allows for multi-label classification in natural images where inference about a particular object is facilitated by using relations to other objects in an image~\cite{marino2017more} (see Insert~\ref{in:graph}).
 More generally, a graph reasoning layer can be inserted into any neural network~\cite{liang2018symbolic}.
 The main idea is to enhance representations in a given layer by propagating through a given knowledge graph.

 Another approach is to use attention mechanisms on a knowledge graph in order to enhance features.
-In natural language analysis, this facilitates the understanding as well as the generation of conversational text \cite{zhou2018commonsense}.
+In natural language analysis, this facilitates the understanding as well as the generation of conversational text~\cite{zhou2018commonsense}.
 Similarly, graph-based attention mechanism are used to counteract too few data points by using more general categories \cite{choi2017gram}.
-Since feature enhancement requires trainable parameters, we see these approaches as refining the hypothesis set rather than informing the training data.
+Also, attention on related knowledge graph embedding can support the training of word embeddings like ERNIE~\cite{zhang2019ernie}, which are fed into language models like BERT~\cite{devlin2018bert, peters2019knowledge}.

-\textbf{Training Data.} Another direction we observed is the use of knowledge graphs in training data generation.
-Here, knowledge graphs serve as a second source of training data, which supervises a part of a neural network that learns a graph representation of an image \cite{jiang2018hybrid}.
-Another prominent approach is distant supervision where information in a graph is used to automatically annotate texts to train natural language processing systems.
+\textbf{Training Data.} Another prominent approach is distant supervision where information in a graph is used to automatically annotate texts to train natural language processing systems.
 This was originally done na\"ively by considering each sentence that matches related entities in a graph as a training sample \cite{mintz2009distant}; however, recently attention-based networks have been used to reduce the influence of noisy training samples \cite{ye2019distant}.

 \textbf{Learning Algorithm.} Various works discuss the integration of graph knowledge into the learning algorithm.
 For instance, a regularization term based on the graph Laplacian matrix can enforce strongly connected variables to behave similarly in the model, while unconnected variables are free to contribute differently.
 This is commonly used in bioinformatics to integrate genetic pathway information \cite{ma2018multi,che2015deep}.
 Some natural language models, too, include information from a knowledge graph into the learning algorithm, e.g.~when computing word embeddings.
 Known relations among words can be utilized as augmented contexts \cite{bian2014knowledge} in word2vec training \cite{mikolov2013efficient}.
-Also, attention on related knowledge graph embedding can support the training of word embeddings \cite{zhang2019ernie}, which are fed into language models \cite{devlin2018bert}.